Close

 Prostock-studio/Shutterstock.com

-Toxic parenting has widespread negative effects on children, and the parental relationship shared.
+Toxic parenting has widespread negative effects on both young and adult children, and the parental relationship shared.
 Here’s a look at the consequences and general effects of a toxic parental relationship on kids.

 Prevalent feelings of guilt